Left arrow

 01

-The Apsley BESS is an approved large-scale battery project which will connect to the existing New South Wales (NSW) high-voltage transmission network.
-The project will deliver 120 megawatts (MW) of power for up to 4 hours that will contribute to a more reliable, secure and diverse energy system.
+Apsley BESS is an approved 120 MW, four-hour energy storage project located approximately 10 kilometres south of Wellington in the Dubbo Regional Shire.
+The project will connect to the existing New South Wales high-voltage transmission network and contribute to a more reliable, secure and diverse energy system.

 02